seananderson/seananderson.ca/index.md

 title: seananderson.ca
 ---

-I'm a postdoctoral researcher in the [School of Resource and Environmental Management][rem] at [Simon Fraser University][sfu], Vancouver, Canada.
-In September 2015 I will begin a [David H. Smith Conservation Research Fellowship][smith] at the [University of Washington][safs] and [Northwest Fisheries Science Center][nwfsc].
+I'm a [David H. Smith Conservation Research Fellow][smith] at the [University of Washington][safs] and [Northwest Fisheries Science Center][nwfsc] in Seattle, Washington.
 I believe that the thoughtful visual display of data and statistical models can powerfully inform conservation ecology and help us understand the ecological risks associated with human activities.